meteor/galaxy-docs/content/billing.md

 - Number of connected clients/traffic
 - Number of deploys or users

-<h2 id="reserved-pricing">Reserved Pricing</h2>
+<h2 id="reserved-pricing">Prepaid Pricing</h2>

-Galaxy Reserved Pricing guarantees a specific amount of container capacity at a discounted price compared to pay-as-you-go pricing.
+Galaxy Prepaid Pricing guarantees a specific amount of container capacity at a discounted price compared to pay-as-you-go pricing.

 By paying upfront for container capacity, you’ll receive ~20% off the equivalent pay-as-you-go rates.
-Galaxy Reserved Pricing currently costs $45 USD per GB RAM month (available in 1 GB increments only, billed annually).
+Galaxy Prepaid Pricing currently costs $45 USD per GB RAM month (available in 1 GB increments only, billed annually).

 Any usage during the month beyond the reserved base capacity will be billed at normal metered rates.

+Contact <a href="mailto:galaxysales@meteor.com">galaxysales@meteor.com</a> if you'd like to add this to your account.

 <h2 id="billing-update">Payment and statements</h2>